Shortlist Enterprise Asset Management Software to Fully Improve Asset Uptime, Asset Workflows and Asset Analytics

 1. Usability of the Product

 The single most important factor in executing your asset strategy is how well your EAM software is used by your team.
 There are two types of usage; passive usage, which is when your team members have no choice but to use the software, and active usage, which is when your team members enjoy using the software.
-With active usage, all of the data is entered easily and accurately.
+With active usage, all the data is entered easily and accurately.
 This means your software gets used comprehensively, and you get useful reports and actionable insights.
 Generic product demos and images are a good way to understand the usability of enterprise asset management software.

 2. Industry Relevance